LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/domains.md

 {: .important}
 Key phrases are only applicable to the LivePerson NLU v1 engine.
 You can leave this section blank if you're using another NLU engine.
 For information on key phrase matching, see *Configure domain settings*, which follows below.

-Additionally, having said the above, the following, simpler format also works if it suits your needs:
+Additionally, having said the above, the following, simplified format also works.
+It should suit most use cases.

 <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/ib_importFile_intents_b.png">